-The Deputy Designated Safeguarding Leads

-Are appropriately trained, to the same level as the DSL and, in the absence of the DSL, carry out those functions necessary to ensure the ongoing safety and protection of pupils.
-In the event of the long-term absence of the DSL, the deputy will assume all of the functions above.
+Deputy Designated Safeguarding Leads are appropriately trained to the same standard as the DSL and, in the absence of the DSL, carry out those functions necessary to ensure the ongoing safety and protection of pupils.
+The role and responsibility is explicit in the role holder's job description.
+In the event of the long-term absence of the DSL, the deputy will assume all of the functions of the DSL as above.

-The governing body ensures that the school:
+The Governing Body ensures that the school: